Last Updated on 03/03/2025 by Claire Coney

 Yes, there are dedicated dog parks in Greece.
 In Kalamata, there is a dog fun park.
 It holds various events and meet-ups where you and your dog can socialise together.

 You might also like the two dog parks that opened in Athens in 2021.
 The dog parks are in Probonas and Neos Kosmos.
 The parks feature zones for small and large dogs, water stations, benches, and shade areas.
-The dog parks are open from dawn to dusk and allow dogs to exercise, socialise, and train off-leash in a secure environment.
+These dog parks are open from dawn to dusk and allow dogs to exercise, socialise, and train off-leash in a secure environment.

 How to Prevent Mediterranean Dog Diseases in Greece